volkmaster/circular-timer-progress-bar/README.md

 # Timer Progress
 Circular timer progress bar based on SVG.
 Implemented using native JavaScript.
-All web browsers are supported.
+Tested in Google Chrome, Mozilla Firefox, Safari, Microsoft Edge and Opera.

 ## Installation
 To use the timer progress bar put ```<script src="timer-progress.min.js"></script>``` inside the ```<head>``` tag of your HTML file.
 The file is located in the ```dist``` directory.